gptrapletti/aerial-multiclass-segm/README.md

 ## Sources
 - Dataset website: https://www.tugraz.at/index.php?id=22387
-- Repo for similar dataset: https://github.com/aqbewtra/Multi-Class-Aerial-Segmentation/tree/main
+- Repo for similar dataset: https://github.com/aq   bewtra/Multi-Class-Aerial-Segmentation/tree/main

 ## General
+- Drone images, not satellite eheh!
 - Images and masks are resized from  4000x6000 pixels to 2000x3000 pixels and saved to disk.
 This mitigates computation while still keeping the images large enough to be challenging.
 - Masks are also remapped to single channel masks with progressive category labels as pixel values and saved to disk.
 - Extract 256x256 px patches in a random fashion for training, while in a grid fashion for validation and testing.
 Extract patches with overlap (25% or 50%) for val and test, but without addressing the overlap via averaging.